-During 2020, Berlin Hyp originated new loans of €6.7 billion, including prolongations.
-New loans were mostly extended to investors (68%), with the remainder mainly attributed to developers and contractors (19%).
-In terms of regional split, 49% of new loans were derived from German A cities, 28% from German B cities and other German regions, and 23% from abroad.
-As of September 2021 new loans amounted to €5.1 billion, up 21% compared to the same period a year ago.
+In 2021, Berlin Hyp originated new loans of €7.1 billion, including prolongations.
+New loans were mostly extended to investors (75%), with the remainder mainly attributed to developers and contractors (22%).
+In terms of regional split, 56% of new loans were derived from German A cities, 17% from German B cities and other German regions, and 25% from abroad.

-In addition to its real estate business, the bank held legacy €0.4 billion low-margin public-sector loans as of September 2021, down from €8.0 billion as of year-end 2008.
-The bank's €6.7 billion investment and liquidity portfolio is low risk.
+In addition to its real estate business, the bank held legacy €0.4 billion low-margin public-sector loans as of year-end 2021, down from €8.0 billion as of year-end 2008.
+The bank's €6.8 billion investment and liquidity portfolio is low risk.

-Berlin Hyp's problem loans amounted to €71 million as of September 2021 (December 2020: €141 million, 2019: €181 million), reflecting a fraction of its historical peak levels dating back to the late 1990s, when the bank experienced a crisis because of an Eastern German property bubble after Germany's reunification.
-One of the key drivers of the reduction in nonperforming loans was the bank's effective workout management of legacy loans, but is also reflecting an improved track record for risk management in its loan book.
-Berlin Hyp's coverage ratio (loan-loss reserves/problem loans) was a solid 215% as of December 2020.
+Berlin Hyp's problem loans amounted to €146 million as of year-end 2021 (December 2020: €141 million, 2019: €181 million), reflecting a fraction of its historical peak levels dating back to the late 1990s, when the bank experienced a crisis because of an Eastern German property bubble after Germany's reunification.
+One of the key drivers of the reduction in nonperforming loans was the bank's effective workout management of legacy loans, along with its improved track record for risk management in its loan book.
+Berlin Hyp's coverage ratio (loan loss reserves/problem loans) was a solid 217% as of December 2021.

-Sound risk-adjusted capital levels, although regulatory changes and the future contractual agreements with its parent will impact capital formation
+Sound risk-adjusted capital levels, although regulatory changes and the future contractual agreements with its parent will affect capital formation

-We assign an a3 Capital score, one notch below the a2 initial score, taking into account future changes to the Basel capital framework and its undisclosed 340f reserves, which provide additional loss-absorbing capacity.
+We assign an a3 Capital score, two notches below the a1 initial score, taking into account future changes to the capital regulation, but also its undisclosed 340f5 reserves, which provide additional loss-absorbing capacity.

-Although we consider the bank's risk-adjusted capitalisation to be solid under the current Basel rule book, upcoming changes to the regulatory framework that will be phased-in from 2022 and the current economic downturn that will lead to higher risk-weighted assets (RWA) will hurt capital levels in future.
+Although we consider the bank's risk-adjusted capitalisation to be solid, providing a good buffer vs regulatory minima of 7.1% and 10.6%, respectively, upcoming changes to the regulatory framework that will be phased-in from 2022 and the current economic downturn that will lead to higher risk-weighted assets (RWA) will hurt capital levels in future.
+From 2023 on, capital requirments will include additional sector-wide capital requirements announced by German banking supervisor BaFin in order to rein in dynamic growth in the domestic residential property market.

 To keep its current buffers intact, the bank will have to create further reserves.
 For now, the reported net income has to be passed on to LBBH under the PLTA with the parent.
 Future contractual links with its new parent LBBW after the acquisition will likely determine the bank's capital accumulation capacity, though the details are unknown for now.